SeaStar Medical Holding Corp (ICU) Shares Down Despite Recent Market Volatility - News Heater

-SeaStar Medical Holding Corp (NASDAQ: ICU)’s stock price has decreased by -1.96 compared to its previous closing price of 1.02.
-However, the company has seen a 37.55% increase in its stock price over the last five trading sessions.
+SeaStar Medical Holding Corp (NASDAQ: ICU)’s stock price has dropped by -4.21 in relation to previous closing price of 0.84.
+Nevertheless, the company has seen a loss of -19.95% in its stock price over the last five trading days.
 PennyStocks reported 2023-10-30 that Trading penny stocks can be a risky endeavor, but having access to quality news and information can help mitigate some of that risk.
 As an investor or trader, it’s critical to understand how news events can impact penny stocks and how to use news to your advantage when developing your trading strategy.

 Is It Worth Investing in SeaStar Medical Holding Corp (NASDAQ: ICU) Right Now?

-Additionally, the 36-month beta value for ICU is -1.76.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of -0.88.
+Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Click here for full details and to join for free